kubernetes/enhancements/keps/sig-scheduling/4832-async-preemption/README.md

 **Upgrade**

 During the alpha period, users have to enable the feature gate `SchedulerAsyncPreemption` to opt in this feature.
-This is purely internal feature for kube-scheduler, so no other special actions are required outside the scheduler.
+This is purely in-memory feature for kube-scheduler, so no other special actions are required outside the scheduler.

 **Downgrade**